Aquanty/rtd-hgs/docs/source/index.rst

   effective area table instructions until it encounters an End instruction.

-By default values of contact area versus pressure head listed in Table :ref:`tab:unsat_pca_table_default`  will be used.
+| By default values of contact area versus pressure head listed in
+  Table :ref:
+| will be used.

 .. table:: Default pressure-effective area table for variably-saturated discrete fractured media.